Download the all-new Republic app:

 Advertisement

-Map of Transnistria (Im Credits: Wikimedia Commons)
+Map of Transnistria (Image Credits: Wikimedia Commons)

-Though unrecognized by international community, Moscow still has a military base in Transnistria as well as a stockpile of some 20,000 tonnes of munitions.
+Though unrecognized by the international community, Moscow still has a military base in Transnistria as well as a stockpile of some 20,000 tonnes of munitions.

 Advertisement